High School Extracurriculars to Join & How to Prioritize Them

 Many students and parents make the mistake of thinking that the key to getting into college is to have good grades.
 Indeed, this is certainly a large factor in college admissions, especially if you’re applying to the top schools.
 However, colleges also want their students to be well-rounded and engaged in their high school community.

 In other words, colleges want to see that you have not just done well academically but have been able to handle multiple activities and time commitments.
-These include jobs, hobbies, and most importantly, extracurricular activities.
+These include jobs, hobbies, and most importantly, high school extracurricular activities.

 The extracurricular activities that you participate in during high school are important because colleges use your activities as an indication of who you are and what kind of student you are when evaluating your college application.
 Through your extracurricular profile, colleges get a sense of what your interests and passions are, what fields you excel in, and whether you would fit in at the university.